nextpart/pulumi-powerdns-native/README.md

 Create an example program using the resources defined in your provider, and place it in the `examples/` folder.

 You can now repeat the steps for [build, install, and test](#test-against-the-example).

-## Configuring CI and releases

-1. Follow the instructions laid out in the [deployment templates](./deployment-templates/README-DEPLOYMENT.md).

 ## References